null

 Window SOundproofing in a music room

-Windows are another weak spot in a room where sound can enter.
-If you’re considering soundproofing, you will need to have soundproof windows in the room.
-The best option for soundproofing your exterior windows is our Fantastic Frame Window Inserts.
-These inserts are highly effective at reducing sound and are easy enough to install by yourself.
+If the musi room has exterior windows, then the best option is our Fantastic Frame Window Inserts.
+These inserts are highly effective at reducing sound and are easy enough to install in any existing window.

 Floor Soundproofing in a music room